 The Preclinical Models Core in the San Diego Digestive Diseases Research Center provides access to animal models of gastrointestinal and liver disease for preclinical studies and assists in characterizing disease activity.
-The Core provides resources in veterinary sciences and a technical infrastructure that enables animals to be studied comprehensively.
-The services include consultation on the selection and interpretation of animal models of digestive diseases, ante-mortem imaging, and post-mortem examination, including the development and interpretation of scoring systems by veterinarians trained in comparative pathology.
-The Core is led by two experienced leaders with strong track records in applying animal models to basic and preclinical questions: Peter Ernst, DVM, PhD, the Core Director with a focus on murine models of gastrointestinal disease and in vivo imaging.
-As the Core Co-Director, Tatiana Kisseleva, MD, PhD, provides her extensive experience with animal models of liver disease.
-Furthermore, the Core interacts with and directly complements the Human Translational and Microbiomics and Functional Genomics Cores by being able to relate the imaging results, biomarkers, and clinical data to specific outcomes in animal models and human disease.
+The Core provides resources in veterinary sciences and a technical infrastructure that enables the models to be studied comprehensively.
+The services include consultation on the selection and interpretation of the models of digestive diseases, ante-mortem imaging, and post-mortem examination, including the development and interpretation of scoring systems by veterinarians trained in comparative pathology.
+The Core is led by an experienced leader with strong track records in applying these models to basic and preclinical.
+As the Core Director, Tatiana Kisseleva, MD, PhD, provides extensive experience with models of liver disease.
+Furthermore, the Core interacts with, and directly complements, the Human Translational as well as the Microbiomics and Functional Genomics Cores by being able to relate the imaging results, biomarkers, and clinical data to specific outcomes in animal models and human disease.

 To access these services, please contact Center: firstname.lastname@example.org

 Services Currently Available:

 - Services in histopathology including tissue preparation, fixation, routine and specialized staining, state-of-the-art microscopy

 - Histology interpretation